spack/spack/lib/spack/docs/environments.rst

 copied environment with the OS and architecture of the target system if it differs.

-Once the packages are installed, you can list all the module files which are needed to expose the packages in the environment to the user:
+Once the packages are installed, you can generate a script which includes all the module files that are needed to expose the packages in the environment to the user:

 .. code-block:: console

-   $ spack env list-modules c1
+   $ spack env c1 loads

 Usage
 -----
-spack env create <environment name>
+spack env <environment name> create
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a new environment to group a set of specs.

-spack env add <environment name> <spec>
+spack env <environment name> add <spec>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add ``spec`` to ``environment name``.
 This does not concretize the spec and so does not detect whether it is possible to concretize.
 It does check whether the spec is properly-formatted.

-spack env concretize <environment name>
+spack env <environment name> concretize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Concretize each spec added to the environment with ``spack env add``.
 This does not install any concretized specs, but it does update the saved environment object.

-spack env list-modules <environment name>
+spack env <environment name> loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-List the locations of all module files associated with all link and run dependencies of packages that have been added to the specified environment.
+Generate a script which loads modules associated with all link and run dependencies of packages that have been added to the specified environment.